canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``juju status -watch 2s``

-Once the deployment is finished you will see that we have deployed 2 JIMM units, 2 postgresql units and one HAProxy unit.
+Once the deployment is finished you will see that we have deployed 2 JIMM units, 2 PostgreSQL units and one HAProxy unit.
 The HAProxy will act as a load balancer redirecting clients to one of the deployed JIMM units and both JIMM units will connect to the deployed PostgreSQL cluster.
 We have also deployed the ntp charm which will make sure the clocks on all units are synchronised and the